psychdatascience/FDS-CourseOne/terminalGitGitHubHW.md

 * save (commit) the change
 **Pro Tip:** *The standard save shortcut, `cmd s`, works; it pops up the commit window without you having to scroll up to the commit button.*

+---

-### 5. Pull the remote changes down to your local computer
+### 6. Pull the remote changes down to your local computer
 Let's complete the whole cycle by fetching and pulling.

 * go back to the terminal that has your repo as it's current directory (or open a new one there)
 * check the status
-* do a `git fetch` to fetch any changes made to the repo
+* do a `git fetch` to fetch any changes made to the remote (GitHub) repo
 * check the status (yes, again!)
 * pull the actual changes (`git fetch` only gets a description of the changes, `git pull` actually gets them for you)
 * check the status one last time!

 ---

-Summary: That's a run through of the most common steps in a git/GitHub workflow!
+Summary: That's a run through of the most common steps in a git/GitHub workflow – probably 90% or more of a standard project workflow.
 I wouldn't call ourselves git ninjas or gitmasters or whatever just yet, but we're progressing above the git bunny level for sure!

+For credit, just submit 1) the link to the GitHub repo and 2) a screenshot of an `ls` at the local repo.

+Bonus fun: In the terminal window that is "in" your repo, type `python [yourfile.py]` where [yourfile.py] is whatever you named your .py file in the repo.
+You should see the answer printed in your terminal!